brooksvb/WRM-website/README.md

 2. Improve the poor design and coding of the old website
 3. Make the website more useful and educational for future webmasters maintaining it

 To achieve this, I rebuilt the website from scratch, but maintained the basic layout of the website.
 In addition to this, I made a new Webmaster Guide in a Word document outlining some basic information and resources useful for learning the skills needed to maintain the website.

-~~The website is live here.~~
+The logo was also designed by myself.

+You can see the website [here.](woofiewilly.github.io/WRM-website)

 ## EDIT
 The team is no longer active at Purdue, and the website is no longer live.

-# PLEASE NOTE:
-If you look at the website now, it might not be in the same state that I left it when I left the WRM team.
-If you want to make sure you see the work I have done, please check out the files specifically in this repo.

 Included is a folder containing the old website for comparison.
 You can see all the changes I made, while still keeping the same theme intact.